Business Licences

 *Any residence or business that owns or operates an alarm system must have a valid alarm permit.
 Find details on the Regional District of Central Okanagan website.

-Home-Based Businesses (HBBs) are classified under two categories which are regulated by the Zoning Bylaw:
+Home-Based Businesses (HBB) are classified under two categories which are regulated by the zoning bylaw:

 Minor